Inhakki/rogue/README.md

 ### Tasks

-The following are tasks that are available when developing on Web Framework.
+The following are tasks that are available when developing on Rogue.

 #### make server